-It is best if your skin still has some natural elasticity and suppleness as it will be able to conform to its new, improved contours.
-Well-defined bone structure also contributes to satisfying results.
-However, if you have less distinctive features, you may wish to consider facial implants.
+It is best if the skin still has some natural elasticity and suppleness as it will be able to conform to its new, improved contours.
+A well-defined bone structure also contributes to satisfying results.

-It is important to be in good general health before your surgery.
+It is important to be in good general health before having facelift surgery.
 This may mean stopping smoking before surgery or losing weight before the procedure.
-This will reduce the risk of complications and help you achieve better results from the surgery.
+This will reduce the risk of complications and help patients achieve better results from the surgery.

 A facelift is an excellent way to reduce flabby or sagging skin, reduce wrinkles, and smooth out deep creases.